-Given the urgent need for more supportive housing in Maple Ridge, BC Housing will move forward on 51 new temporary supportive homes at 11749 Burnett Street for people experiencing homelessness in the community.
+To help meet the urgent need for more supportive housing in Maple Ridge, 51 new temporary supportive homes have been completed at 11749 Burnett Street for people experiencing homelessness in the community.

 About the Project